tobias-z/muxa/docs/_content/1-getting-started/data-loading.md

 export async function homeLoader() {
   let res = await fetch("https://pokeapi.co/api/v2/pokemon/ditto");
   let data = await res.json();
-  return {
+  return data;
-    data: {
-      pokemon: ditto,
-    },
-  };
 }
 ```

-Whatever you return as your data will be set as your page's state.
+Whatever you return as your data will be set as your routes's state.

 ## Using data from your loader